artichoke/artichoke/scolapasta-fixable/README.md

 Functions for converting numeric immediates to integer or "fixnum" immediates.

+Fixnums have range of a 63-bit unsigned int and are returned as a native representation `i64`.

 _Scolapasta_ refers to a specialized colander used to drain pasta.
 The utilities defined in the `scolapasta` family of crates are the kitchen tools for preparing Artichoke Ruby.